 You do not need to install PennOpen Pass on your phone.
 PennOpen Pass is a mobile friendly website that runs in your phone or computer’s web browser, just like any other website that you would visit.

 PennOpen Pass does not access the personal data on your phone.
 The application only stores information related to your completion of each day’s symptom survey.
 This data is stored in our secure database, hosted on our internally managed servers.

 PennOpen Pass stores information related to your completion of each day’s symptom survey in its secure database, hosted by Penn Medicine.
 Survey responses are not stored locally on your phone.
-Personally identifying information for each day’s symptom survey will be retained for 30 days at which time it will be securely deleted, unless otherwise required by law, so that the answers will no longer be associated with you.
+Personal identifiable information for each day’s symptom survey will be retained for 30 days at which time it will be securely deleted, unless otherwise required by law, so that the answers will no longer be associated with you.